 |Interactive Users - free of charge (restrictions apply)|

-When seeking the ideal archiving solutions, review what each platform can provide you in addition to the basic archiving process.
+When seeking the ideal email and data archiving solutions, review what each platform can provide you in addition to the basic archiving process.
 As well as best-in-class security, complete control, and scalability in your own cloud tenant, Archive360 allows you to better harness your data than SaaS archives can.
 With access to your data in its native format, you have the power to do more with your data, unlocking new business insight and empowering your teams through business intelligence.

 Archive360’s email archiving solution creates customizable indexes as your data is ingested.
 This enables higher-performing metadata searches, even of audio and video formats.
 This means you can identify keywords and phrases within a media file and be taken to the precise point in the file where they are mentioned.
-Capabilities like this are only available when your files are archived in their native format in the cloud.
+Capabilities like this are only available when your data and emails are archived in their native format in the cloud.

 Now you’ve seen the pros and cons of other email archiving solutions, review what you’ve learned when compared with Archive360’s Integrated Archiving and information management platform.
 No matter what solution you currently use, we can help you migrate your legacy data to the cloud faster and more accurately than anyone else and help you secure and harness your data when it gets there.
 When placed alongside common SaaS solutions, the advantages of our powerful, future-proofed platform are clear.